cognitect-labs/aws-api/README.md

 Remedy: create a new s3 client in the same region you are trying to access.

+### InputStream does not support .mark and .reset.

+aws-api does not yet support `InputStream`s that are backed by data larger than memory, but we do plan to in the future.
+With that in mind, we accept a byte array or `java.io.InputStream` for any request attribute specified as a `blob`, however, for now, the `InputStream` must be a `.markSupported` `InputStream` for now (see [Data Types](doc/types.md)).

+Remedy: supply a `.markSupported` `InputStream` or a byte array.

 ## Copyright and License

 Copyright © 2015 Cognitect